-Longford TCF Strategy Capacity Building Programme: Elements Specification Learning Outcomes Understanding Community Leadership Four workshops focusing on: Understanding and implementing Community Leadership Practical means for engaging the local community Working with County Councils and public bodies (co-design) Developing consensus around community visions and plans Effective communication and local engagement Longford Town Team and associated community leaders will understand what community leadership is and have the tools/processes to become (more) effective community leaders
+Longford TCF Plan Capacity Building Programme: Elements Specification Learning Outcomes Understanding Community Leadership Four workshops focusing on: " Understanding and implementing Community Leadership " Practical means for engaging the local community " Working with County Councils and public bodies (co-design) " Developing consensus around community visions and plans " Effective communication and local engagement The Heart of the Community Fund is for not-for-profit organisations delivering vital services/support that promote and support peace, culture, education and community development.
+Grants between €5,000 and €25,000 were available in 2023.
+The fund also provides organisational investment grants.

-Implementing the Plan:Capacity Building Programme
+Implementing the Plan: Capacity Building Programme

-Longford TCF Strategy Capacity Building Programme: Elements Specification Learning Outcomes Proposal Development and Assessment Two workshops on proposal development and assessment: " Understanding the feasibility process " Developing and appraising proposal options Site visits to successful community led capital proposals(x2) Development of a Feasibility Study and Public Spending Code Appraisal for an identified TCF plan Transformational Proposal (as a learning by doing process) Longford Town Team and associated community leaders will understand the key steps in capital proposal development and how to lead such processes for transformational proposals in the TCF Plan Developing Effective Funding Applications Two workshops on developing effective funding applications: " Identifying capital and revenue funding opportunities " Screening opportunities which align with Longford TCF Plan actions Longford Town Team and associated community leaders will understand the key steps in capital proposal development and how to lead such processes for transformational proposals in the TCF Plan Practical/Learning Proposal Agree a small/medium scale proposal aligned to one of the Longford TCF Plan Transformational Proposals to test the learning and build the capacity of the Town Team and other community leaders in proposal design, planning and delivery Longford Town Team and associated community leaders will have improved awareness of funding opportunities and enhanced application development skills
+Longford TCF Plan Capacity Building Programme: Elements Specification Learning Outcomes Proposal Development and Assessment Two workshops on proposal development and assessment: " Understanding the feasibility process " Developing and appraising proposal options Site visits to successful community led capital proposals(x2) Development of a Feasibility Study and Public Spending Code Appraisal for an identified TCF plan Transformational Proposal (as a learning by doing process) Longford Town Team and associated community leaders will understand the key steps in capital proposal development and how to lead such processes for transformational proposals in the TCF Plan Developing Effective Funding Applications Two workshops on developing effective funding applications: " Identifying capital and revenue funding opportunities " Screening opportunities which align with Longford TCF Plan actions Longford Town Team and associated community leaders will have improved awareness of funding opportunities and enhanced application development skills Practical/Learning Proposal Agree a small/medium scale proposal aligned to one of the Longford TCF Plan Transformational Proposals to test the learning and build the capacity of the Town Team and other community leaders in proposal design, planning and delivery Longford Town Team and community leaders from Longford have better developed proposal development and management skills and capacity